fiddleHeads/spatial-reference/content/proj-family.md

 <details>
 <summary>Who can identify the projection below and which properties it preserves and distorts?</summary>

-The Mercator projection preserves direction and shape, north is always up, and 90 degree turns appear as right angles.
-In web maps, it's also good for generating map tiles because it projects the world into a square evenly subdivided across zoom levels.
+The Mercator projection preserves direction and shape.
+In web maps, it's also good for generating map tiles because it projects the world into a square evenly subdivided across zoom levels, and 90 degree turns appear as right angles.
 The Mercator projection distorts size, or area.
 Notice the classic example of comparing the size of Greenland to the continent of Africa in this map.
 </details>
 <br>